The ultimate household chores list for all the family

 • Cleaning furniture

 There are some household chores that only need to be done once a year.
-These can be shared between family members and can be a great way to get everyone involved.
 While some of these may be more suited for adults and younger children, there are some tasks that your little ones can get stuck in too.
 Yearly chores include:

 • Cleaning out cupboards and drawers